dantaylrr/ScalaEssentials/README.md

 https://www.coursera.org/specializations/scala

 All of the above is being done in preparation for a new role as a Data Engineer in the coming weeks.

+**NOTE**: Chapter notation is one behind. i.e. Chapter 1 in this repository == Chapter 2 in the book. \
+*Getting Started.md* will cover the contents of Chapter 1.